Postcodes in the United Kingdom: Special and customised postcodes

 Royal Mail has sometimes assigned semi-mnemonic postcodes (sometimes based on the actual geographic postcode district) to high-profile organisations.

-More recently, Royal Mail has adverteused limited form of postcode customisation, so to make it unique and personal.
-A customised Postcode can only be issued in the UK for a brand new development or an organisation that already has a large user Postcode.
+More recently, Royal Mail has advertised a limited form of postcode customisation, so as to make it unique and personal.
+A customised Postcode can only be issued in the UK for a brand new development or an organisation that already has a Large User Postcode.
 This form of customisation is limited to the last two characters (letters) of the postcode (the postcode unit).

 Prominent examples (for both geographic and special case postcodes) issued from the introduction of the modern postcode scheme, and subsequently, are: